frednora/gramado/userland/deps/README.md

 ## Posix-like commands

-You can create Posix-like commands using the library found in usys/libs/ or usys/commands/libs/.
+You can create Posix-like commands using the library found in cmds/alpha/.